GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 #### Using an external Gluu Server as OP

-In this section we provide specific steps on how to configure a Gluu Server instance as the external OP (here called "remote Gluu").
-Note this is **not** the same server in which Passport has been installed.
+In this section, we provide specific steps on how to configure a Gluu Server instance as the external OP (here called "remote Gluu").
+Note that this is **not** the same server in which Passport has been installed.

 1. To [register a client](#register-a-client-at-the-op) in your remote Gluu server.
-Login with admin credentials to `https://<remote-gluu-server>/identity` and navigate to `OpenID Connect` > `Clients` > `Add`.
+Log in with admin credentials to `https://<remote-gluu-server>/identity` and navigate to `OpenID Connect` > `Clients` > `Add`.
 Provide the following settings:

     - client name: *any of your choosing*